 Running a data deployment in Gearset is a quick and simple process:

-- Using the left-hand side menu, navigate to the Configure and Deploy page under Data deployments.
+- Using the left-hand side menu, navigate to the Configure and deploy page under

 Gearset will now perform a Salesforce

 listMetadata call to retrieve the object list from the selected source and target organizations, and display the results in a tree view.